Who’s in, who’s out: Meet the Dems running for president

 Age: 38

-Best known for: The California congressman is a frequent guest on cable news criticizing President Donald Trump.
+Best known for: The California congressman is a frequent guest on cable news criticizing President Donald Trump, and he made gun control the center of his campaign.

 Biggest strength: Media savvy and youthfulness could appeal to young voters.